navatharaagi/AWS-Developer-Tools/README.md

 - Cross-Account Triggers
     - If setting up repos & SNS topics using different root accounts(not different users within the same account),we must have the proper permissions set so CodeCommit can communicate with SNS in the other account.

-Now create a new repo,to test Trigger on
+- Now create a new repo,to test Trigger on
-AWS Console—CodeCommit—Create new repo—“TriggerRepo"—Create
+  - AWS Console—->CodeCommit—->Create new repo—->“TriggerRepo"—->Create

 We need to create a SNS Topic, to setup a Trigger with AWS Console—SNS—Create Topic—"Trigger Topic"—Create Topic—Create Subscription—Protocol—Email—Email-Id—Create subscription—confirm subscription by going to Email-Id.